vishalsunder/vishalsunder.github.io/_pages/about.md

 ---
 I am a PhD student in the [Speech and Language Technologies Lab](https://osu-slatelab.github.io/) at the Ohio State University.
 I am advised by [Dr. Eric Fosler-Lussier](https://efosler.github.io/).
 Broadly, my research interests include Dialog Systems and Spoken Language Understanding.

-Prior to joining OSU, I was a Researcher at TCS Innovation Labs, Delhi, where I worked in the Deep Learning and Artificial Intelligence group.
+Prior to joining OSU in 2019, I was a Researcher at TCS Innovation Labs, Delhi, where I worked in the Deep Learning and Artificial Intelligence group.
 I was supervised by [Dr. Gautam Shroff](https://www.linkedin.com/in/gautam-shroff-066901/) and [Dr. Lovekesh Vig](https://sites.google.com/site/lovekeshhome/).

 From 2012-2016, I was an undergraduate student of Electrical Engineering at IIT (BHU), Varanasi.
 Here I worked under the supervision of [Dr. Gopal Sharma](https://www.iitbhu.ac.in/dept/eee/people/gsharmaeee).